SHOULD MY LINKEDIN PROFILE PICTURE BE IN COLOR OR IN BLACK AND WHITE?

 And when we say ‘marketing’, it implies that tools or actions have to be well adapted to the target to have a full and efficient impact.

-In very traditional industries like law, finance, or areas where there is a historical ’savoir-faire’, like many of the high-end luxury brands, the black and white portraits really fits the mood and the elegance.
+In traditional industries like law, finance, or areas where there is a historical ’savoir-faire’, like many of the high-end luxury brands, the black and white corporate portraits really fit the mood and the elegance.

-In areas like communication, marketing, healthcare, and high tech, a color portrait is more relevant.
+In areas like communication, marketing, healthcare, and high tech, a professional portrait in color is more relevant.

 WHAT ENERGY DO YOU WANT TO CONVEY

-Through the fascinating color science, we learn that colors triggers emotions and feelings.
+Through the fascinating color science, we learn that colors trigger emotions and feelings.

-So conclusion: there is no right or wrong, it just has to be relevant to the message you want to convey.
+So conclusion: there is no right or wrong, it just has to be relevant to the message you want to convey on your professional headshots.